 They say you don’t have to re-invent the wheel, but no one ever said you can’t make it cool.
-Greg Mercado’s Lakbayani History Tours begs to differ from the typical walking tour experience that we’ve all been accustomed to.
+Greg Mercado’s Lakbayani History Tours beg to differ from the usual walking tour experience that we’ve all been accustomed to.
 It has all the ingredients of a typical walking tour, but what Lakbayani brings new to the formula is the much added “Pzaz!”
 Greg, who’s also a rapper since his youth back in California, occasionally unleashes his hiphop beats and rapping skills at certain parts of the tour.
 He raps about Philippine history, relevant issues, even his life story, which is why he coins his tours “the walking history concert”.

 I was privileged to have experienced his “Manila Bay-ani” walking tour.
 As both a music lover and history lover, I’d say it’s definitely by far the coolest walking tour that I’ve ever been to.

 The tour begins with lunch at the Aristocrat restaurant in Roxas Boulevard.
 The highlight of the lunch is the Adobo Flying Saucer which is actually the jumping point of our journey through time.
 Greg explains how the classic Filipino dish Adobo connects us to our ancient roots.
 Before leaving the restaurant, Greg starts a brief activity, of which would be revisited at the later parts of the tour.